 What is demand forecasting?

-Demand forecasting is the process of analyzing previous sales data to predict what future demand for a certain product or service might be.
-By practicing effective forecasting, companies can swiftly meet the needs of their customers without overstocking—a key element of inventory control.
+Demand forecasting is the process of analyzing previous usage data and project history to predict what future demand for certain materials, supplies, or services might be.

 The benefits of accurate demand forecasting